Does Your Video Need Extended or Standard Description?

 Sometimes a visual element that’s not even very prominent is important because it shows up later in the film, or a particular act or action is foreshadowed that way.
 We want to know what’s going on in the artist’s head and pick up on that.”

-When Is Audio Description Necessary?
+When Is Audio Description Necessary in a Video?

-As a general guideline, audio description should be used when there is information portrayed through visual means that is required for understanding.
-For instance, on-screen text, changes in speaker, facial expressions, costumes, and scene changes all give context that help us better understand and enjoy content.
-If these elements are not audio described, a viewer who cannot see the screen will have trouble comprehending content.
+For instance: on-screen text, changes in speaker, facial expressions, costumes, and scene changes all give context that helps us better understand and enjoy content.
+If these elements are not audio-described, a viewer who cannot see the screen will have trouble comprehending the content.

 While this guideline may sound simple, the specific needs for description vary case by case.
 For example, a movie trailer with little dialogue will have plenty of room for descriptions, while an advanced physics lecture with heavy dialogue may not have enough natural pauses to effectively describe what’s happening on-screen.
-Luckily, there are options when it comes to what type of audio description is best for your content.

 Standard Audio Description